-RespectAbility is working help Hollywood ensure accurate and positive media portrayals of people with disabilities.
+RespectAbility is working to help Hollywood ensure accurate and positive media portrayals of people with disabilities.
 We partner with leaders in the entertainment industry for the full inclusion of people with disabilities – both in front of and behind the camera.
 Now, we are inviting new partners to help move the needle on three core issues: 1) diversity, equity and equality inclusion and diversity in Hollywood; 2) more positive and accurate portrayals of people with disabilities; and 3) the employment of people with disabilities.

 Through work with our partners, including disability experts and self-advocates, we support entertainment and media professionals: studio and network heads, directors, showrunners, producers, writers, casting directors, talent agents, actors and diversity/social responsibility leaders in their success.
 Our focus is on the importance of disability inclusion, accessibility and acceptance.
 This collaborative work is propelled forward through RespectAbility’s educational tools, including fact sheets, consultations and script reviews.
 We also offer engaging events such as panel discussions, screenings, roundtables, briefings, individual meetings and site visits.